tristanGIANDO/ABC_manager/README.md

+## *This tool has not been developed since 2022.*
+Today, I don't code the same way at all, but the idea of creating a new alembic exporter is still there.
+(See SPIDER)

 # ABC_manager
 This tool allows to export in .abc characters, cameras or selections animations, or import and merge them with their lookdev version.